 3.15 Guess Who?

 A Guess Who? game is always a hoot at any office party.
-The host can collect childhood pictures of all employees and create a slideshow.
+When you play it as one of the google meet activities the host can collect childhood pictures of all employees and create a slideshow.
 The employees can share pictures of themselves aged 0-2 years to make it challenging.
 After the guesswork, employees can also engage in childhood stories and moments that they recall.

 This game can also be played with childhood pictures of celebrities and famous personalities.
 The host can give clues to the teams which could be related to their movies or famous lines.